2025–26 Kategoria Superiore Femra

-The 2025–26 Kategoria Superiore Femra is the 17th official season of top-tier women's football in Albania.
-The season began on 27 September 2025 and will end on 31 May 2026.
+The 2025–26 Kategoria Superiore Femra was the 17th official season of top-tier women's football in Albania.
+The season began on 27 September 2025 and ended on 29 May 2026.

-The winners and runners-up of this season's Kategoria Superiore Femra will each earn a place in the second qualifying round of the 2026–27 UEFA Women's Champions League.
+The winners and runners-up of this season's Kategoria Superiore Femra each earned a place in the second qualifying round of the 2026–27 UEFA Women's Champions League.